World Spay Day - 26 February 2019

 Nine of the UK’s animal welfare charities* have joined forces to promote World Spay Day 2019 to encourage cat owners to have their cats spayed.
 Spaying protects cats from getting pregnant - this is also known as neutering, fixing or being done.

 Recent research has shown that 70% of litters in the UK are unplanned.

 Our advice is simple - have your cat spayed at four months to protect her from getting pregnant.

-Male cats should be neutered too, to protect them catching diseases, such as FIV and getting nasty injuries from fighting - a male cat which hasn’t been neutered is much more likely to fight over a female mate.
+Male cats should be neutered too, to protect them catching diseases and getting nasty injuries from fighting - a male cat which hasn’t been neutered is much more likely to fight over a female mate.
 Neutering can also help to stop male cats from spraying indoors - which can be really smelly.
 He’s also more likely to stay close to home as a neutered male cat is less likely to stray.

 You may be able to get help with the cost of having your cat neutered.

 To take a look at the World Spay Day events near you, click here

 The Blue Cross